dallasDevelopers/readorama/README.md

 **User-Friendly Interface:**
 Our website is designed to be user-friendly and accessible, ensuring that individuals with varying levels of digital literacy can easily navigate and benefit from our resources.

-**Literacy Initiatives:**
-We collaborate with educators, NGOs, and government bodies to launch literacy initiatives and programs that reach underserved communities.
-By addressing the unique challenges faced by different regions, we aim to bridge the literacy gap.

 ## Roles
 1. User